Skip to main content

 NICE has recommended tezepelumab as an add-on to maintenance treatment in people 12 years and over with severe asthma, when treatment with high-dose inhaled corticosteroids plus another maintenance treatment has not worked well enough to treat severe asthma.

-Criteria for prescribing by specialists are:
+Criteria for specialist prescribing are:

-The person has had three or more exacerbations in the previous year.
+• The person has had three or more exacerbations in the previous year.

-The person is taking maintenance oral corticosteroids.
+• The person is taking maintenance oral corticosteroids.

 In addition, tezepelumab should be stopped if the rate of severe asthma exacerbations, or the maintenance oral corticosteroid dose, has not been reduced by at least 50% at 12 months.